-Alexis Díaz-Pimienta dedicates emotional words to El Taiger: "Cuba in the blood.
+Alexis Díaz-Pimienta shares heartfelt words for El Taiger: "Cuba in the blood.
 And everything else, of course."

-The Cuban reggaeton artist José Manuel Carbajal Zaldívar (El Taiger) was declared dead this Thursday at Jackson Memorial Hospital in Miami, where he had been hospitalized for a week after receiving a gunshot wound to the head.
+The Cuban reggaeton artist José Manuel Carbajal Zaldívar (El Taiger) was declared dead on Thursday at Jackson Memorial Hospital in Miami, where he had been hospitalized for a week after sustaining a gunshot wound to the head.

 Alexis Díaz-Pimienta / El Taiger © Facebook Alexis Díaz-Pimienta